BettercareHealth/bettercare/nc/nc-9.md

 ### 9-7 How is bilirubin excreted in the newborn infant?

 During the first week of life the enzyme system that conjugates bilirubin with glucuronic acid in the liver functions slowly, as in the fetus.
 Therefore, unconjugated bilirubin accumulates in the serum as the placenta is no longer present to remove it.
 As a result, newborn infants commonly become jaundiced due to an increased concentration of unconjugated bilirubin in the serum.
-After a few days the rate of liver conjugation increases and the bilirubin concentration in the serum slowly returns to the normal adult range of less than 35 µmol/l.
-Jaundice at birth or in the first 24 hours is unusual, however, as the bilirubin is adequately excreted by the placenta up until the time of delivery.
+After a few days the rate of liver conjugation increases and the bilirubin concentration in the serum slowly returns to the normal adult range of less than 35&nbsp;µmol/l.
+Jaundice at birth or in the first 24&nbsp;hours is unusual, however, as the bilirubin is adequately excreted by the placenta up until the time of delivery.

 Some of the bilirubin that is conjugated and excreted by the liver in the first week of life is broken down by the fetal enzyme in the intestine which continues to function for a few weeks after birth.
 This unconjugated bilirubin is reabsorbed by the intestine, adding to the increase of the TSB.